jupyter-server/kernel_gateway/docs/source/index.rst

   Annotations define which HTTP verbs and resources it supports.
   Incoming requests are served by executing one of the cells in a kernel.

-Jupyter Kernel Gateway launches kernels in its local process/filesystem space.
+Jupyter Kernel Gateway uses the same code as Jupyter Notebook to launch kernels in its local process/filesystem space.
 It can be containerized and scaled out using common technologies like `tmpnb <https://github.com/jupyter/tmpnb>`_,
 `Cloud Foundry <https://github.com/cloudfoundry>`_, and